yyutong/tp/docs/UserGuide.md

 #### 3.2 Set budget : `set-b`

 Set the budget for UniSave.
 Default budget is 0 Singapore Dollar (SGD).
+When your spending the exceed the budget, UniSave will remind you to set a new budget.

 Format: `set-b AMOUNT`